Mountain goat meat - a specialty in Ninh Binh

 The base and most of the ingredient is, of course, rice.
 This is usually a mix of 50% glutinous (“sticky rice”) and 50% “normal” rice.
 Traditionally, the rice is first boiled in a large, thick walled cast-iron pot.
 The important thing here is that the chef must continually balance and stir the rice and water combination so that the rice becomes sticky at the bottom and releases bits of the slowly scorched rice but at the same time never burns.

 Aside from a snack, guests can enjoy it with mountain goat or a dipping cracker with sweet pork or meat sauces.
 A popular alternative is shiitake mushrooms and chopped carrots for a sweet, vegetarian alternative.
 The richness of the sauces combine with the crispy, sweet, and light flavor of Com Chay to create a deceptively simple dish that explodes onto the palette.
-Whether you try it as a snack, as a meal, manufactured or home cooked, no visit to Ninh Binh is complete without a sampling of Com Chay Ninh Binh.
+Whether you try it as a snack, as a meal, manufactured or home cooked, no visit to Ninh Binh is complete without at least one sampling of Com Chay Ninh Binh.

 Mountain Goat